 What benefits of Zykadia have been shown in studies?

-Zykadia has been investigated in two main studies involving 303 patients in whom the disease progressed despite previous treatment with crizotinib (Xalkori).
-In both studies, which were still ongoing at the time of Zykadia’s evaluation, the medicine was not compared with any other treatment.
+- In two of these studies, involving 303 patients, the medicine was not compared with any other treatment.
 Response to treatment was assessed using body scans and standardised criteria used for solid tumours, with complete response being when the patient had no remaining signs of the cancer.
-In one study 56% of patients given Zykadia (92 of 163) were considered by the treating doctors to have shown a complete or partial response to the medicine at the time of analysis.
+In one study 56% of patients given Zykadia (92 of 163) were considered by the treating doctors to have shown a complete or partial response to the medicine.
 The average length of response was 8.3 months.
-In the second study, the overall response rate at the time of analysis was 37% (52 of 140 patients) and the average length of response was 9.2 months.
+In the second study, the overall response rate was 41% (57 of 140 patients) and the average length of response was 10.6 months.

 What are the risks associated with Zykadia?

-The most common side effects with Zykadia (which may affect 1 or more people in 10) are diarrhoea, nausea (feeling sick), vomiting, tiredness, abnormal liver tests, abdominal pain (stomach ache), decreased appetite, constipation, rash, increases in the level of a waste product called creatinine in the blood (a possible sign of kidney problems), oesophageal disorder (problems affecting the gullet between mouth and stomach) and anaemia (low levels of red blood cells).
-The most common severe reactions (which may affect 1 or more people in 20) were abnormal liver tests, tiredness, diarrhoea, nausea, and hyperglycaemia (high blood sugar).
+The most common side effects with Zykadia (which may affect 1 or more people in 10) are diarrhoea, nausea (feeling sick), vomiting, tiredness, abnormal liver tests, abdominal (belly) pain, decreased appetite, weight loss, constipation, rash, increases in the level of a waste product called creatinine in the blood (a possible sign of kidney problems), oesophageal disorder (problems affecting the gullet between mouth and stomach) and anaemia (low levels of red blood cells).
+The most common severe reactions (which may affect 1 or more people in 20) are abnormal liver tests, tiredness, diarrhoea, nausea, vomiting and hyperglycaemia (high blood sugar).